rbonifac/GettingAndCleaningDataProject/Codebook.md

-## Codebook for the Getting and Cleanning Data Project Course
+## Codebook-Getting and Cleanning Data Project Course

 ## Raw Data collection background

+This info was provided by the following research project and team:

 ==================================================================
  Human Activity Recognition Using Smartphones Dataset Version 1.0